Dana Reeve: Early life

-She grew up in the town of Greenburgh, New York, where she graduated from Edgemont High School in 1979.
+Morosini grew up in the town of Greenburgh, New York, where she graduated from Edgemont High School in 1979.

-She graduated summa cum laude and Phi Beta Kappa in English Literature from Middlebury College in Vermont in 1984.
-In 2004 she and husband, Christopher Reeve, received honorary Doctorates of Humane Letters from Middlebury.
+Morosini graduated summa cum laude and Phi Beta Kappa in English Literature from Middlebury College in Vermont in 1984.
+In 2004 she and husband Christopher Reeve received honorary Doctorates of Humane Letters from Middlebury.

-She spent the junior year of her studies at the Royal Academy of Dramatic Art in London.
-In 1984, she pursued additional graduate studies in acting at the California Institute of the Arts in Valencia, California.
+Morosini spent the junior year of her studies at the Royal Academy of Dramatic Art in London.
+In 1984, she pursued an MFA in acting from the California Institute of the Arts in Valencia, California.

-She married actor Christopher Reeve in Williamstown, Massachusetts, on April 11, 1992, and they had a son, William Elliot "Will" Reeve, born on June 7, 1992.
-Will now reports for ABC News.